2511674586/withLinux/README.md

 # withlinux

-(Part of) My personal linux journal for sharing, including skills, little tricks, etc.
+(Part of) My linux journal for sharing, including skills, little tricks, etc.
 Some of them are amazingly useful.
 Some of them are not so useful.
 Some of method were given in wikis.